cleanerzkp/spot-instance-comparison/README.md

 - Before fetching spot prices, SKU IDs must be verified.
 - The main script for Google Cloud (`runGCPScript`) retrieves spot prices and inserts them into the database.

-## Contributing

-- Contributions are welcome!
-Please read CONTRIBUTING.md for guidelines on contributing to this project.

 ## License